 The benefit of LISS is that it burns additional calories while having only a minor impact on your muscle-building efforts in the gym.

-There are supplements you can take and a few other dietary tweaks that will speed up your progress a little.
-But the steps above are going to be responsible for the vast majority of your results.
+While there are a few other dietary tweaks that can help you along the way, those three steps alone are going to be responsible for the vast majority of your results.

 If you want less flab and more muscle when you look down at your abs (or where they should be), check out The Flat Belly Cheat Sheet.